umass-compsci-220/umass-compsci-220.github.io/materials/homework/lists-and-closures.md

 - Follow the [coding](/materials/homework/image-processing), [bad practice](/materials/guidelines/bad-practices) and [testing](/materials/guidelines/testing) guidelines
 - Design full-coverage [unit-tests](#testing) for the functions they implemented
   - See the [testing guidelines](/materials/guidelines/testing#coverage) on coverage for more details
+  - Make sure you are calling all functions, including functions returned by functions you write.

 ## Testing